markjprice/apps-services-net8/docs/ch18-carousel.md

 </network-security-config>
 ```

-6. In the `Android` folder, in `AndroidManifest.xml`, add an attribute to the `<application>` element to reference the new XML file, as shown highlighted in the following markup:
+6. In the `Android` folder, in `AndroidManifest.xml`, add an attribute to the `<application>` element to reference the new XML file, as shown in the following markup:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <manifest xmlns:android="http://schemas.android.com/apk/res/android">